dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

 `r` `w` `x` -stand for read,write,execute
 #####  ✏️example:
 	 -rwxrwxrwx
 	`-` indicates that it's a file(not a directory) we work with first `rwx` stands for the owner's permissions second `rwx` stands for the permissions of the group owner of the file third `rwx` stands for other users permissions

 •A superuser (also known as root) is a special user on Linux and Unix systems with full administrative privileges.

+•A reposiroty is a server or location that stores software packages for my system to download and install.
+APT installs packages from official repositories maintained by my Linux distribution (or trusted third parties like Docker, Node.js, etc.).That means:no shady download links,no sketchy .exe or .deb files,fewer security risks
+#####  ✏️example:
+	-sudo apt update	➝I should run this so I always have the most updated version of what I want to download -sudo apt install firefox	➝APT fetches the Firefox package from a repository on the internet (like http://archive.ubuntu.com), downloads it, and installs it

+•PPA = Personal Package Archive.It’s a type of software repository specifically designed for Ubuntu (and Ubuntu-based distros like Linux Mint, Kali, Pop!_OS, etc.).
+When I add a PPA to my system, I'm saying: “Hey APT, also check this new place when I install or update software.”.I can use PPA for example if I want to take an application, make some changes to it, host my version somewhere, and install/update it on my system like any other app — using APT.
+#####  ✏️example:
+	-sudo add-apt-repository ppa:webupd8team/sublime-text-3	➝add the repository pps webupd8team -sudo add-apt-repository --remove ppa:webupd8team/sublime-text-3	➝remove the repository pps webupd8team

+•GPG (Gnu Privacy Guard) is based on asymmetric cryptography.It's a tool for cryptographic signing and verification.It ensures that software packages or repositories I download are authentic and haven’t been tampered with.When I run apt update or apt install, APT checks the digital signature on packages against the GPG key.If the signature matches, APT trusts the package and installs it.